wailsapp/docsv1/content/guides/distro.md

 UBUNTU_CODENAME=disco
 ```

-We are interested in `Name` and `ID` fields.
+We are interested in `NAME` and `ID` fields.
 Then identify which of the bellow two commands returns gcc's full version . _This is needed for better support when filling tickets via `wails issue`._
 ```
 gcc -dumpversion
 gcc -dumpfullversion